Members visit free all year! Purchase and visit today.

 The “Roundtable on Sustainable Palm Oil (RSPO)"—a not-for-profit association that unites palm oil industry stakeholders such as palm oil producers, processors and traders; consumer goods manufacturers; retailers; and environmental and nature conservation organizations—is working to develop and implement global standards for “certified sustainable palm oil (CSPO).”
 In other words, palm oil that’s grown in ways that don’t destroy habitat and threaten wildlife and local communities.

 But there is still much work to be done.
-The UNLESS Campaign for Sustainable Palm Oil is building a growing community of advocates for orangutans who are working to ensure that the “Principles and Criteria” used to guide the RSPO’s certification process are as rigorous as possible; and that manufacturers that have joined the RSPO and committed to source sustainable palm oil by 2015 follow through on this important commitment.
+The UNLESS Project is building a growing community of advocates for orangutans who are working to ensure that the “Principles and Criteria” used to guide the RSPO’s certification process are as rigorous as possible; and that manufacturers that have joined the RSPO and committed to source sustainable palm oil by 2015 follow through on this important commitment.

 Dr. Serge Wich, Professor in Primate Biology at Liverpool John Moores University and Lian Pin Koh of the Swiss Federal Institute of Technology, have developed a powerful conservation tool.